MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantMenuOption.md

 ## PARAMETERS

 ### -Action
-PARAMVALUE: Microsoft.Rtc.Management.Hosted.OAA.Models.ActionType

 The Action parameter represents the action to be taken when the menu option is activated.
 The Action must be set to one of the following values:

+- DisconnectCall - The call is disconnected.
-TransferCallToOperator - the call is transferred to the operator.
+- TransferCallToOperator - the call is transferred to the operator.

-TransferCallToTarget - The call is transferred to the menu option’s call target.
+- TransferCallToTarget - The call is transferred to the menu option’s call target.

-DisconnectCall - The call is disconnected.

 ```yaml
 Type: Object